MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/itsmc-dashboard-errors.md

 **Resolution**:

-* If the integration worked for you previously, the refresh token may have expired.
-[Sync with the ITSM Connector to generate a new refresh token](./itsmc-resync-servicenow.md).
+* If the integration worked for you previously, the refresh token may have expired, see [Sync with the ITSM Connector to generate a new refresh token](./itsmc-resync-servicenow.md).
-* If the integration never worked, it may be missing integration user rights.
-See the instructions to [install the user app and create the user role](./itsmc-connections-servicenow.md#install-the-user-app-and-create-the-user-role).
+* If the integration never worked, it may be missing integration user rights, see instructions to [install the user app and create the user role](./itsmc-connections-servicenow.md#install-the-user-app-and-create-the-user-role).